DavidRambo/dnr-hugo/content/post/hp-omen-critique/index.md

 Initially, the elements roughly fade-in, which is particularly the case for the diagonal arrangement of squares.
 To be clear, I think the swapping between foreground and background in the sequence of images is well executed.
 My concern is that the roughness of the fade-in becomes a common refrain due to the site's excessive use of it.

-It reminds me of Apple's product pages, which are seamless in this effect but also offer a quick escape toward a maore condensed and straightforward itemization of product specifications.
+It reminds me of Apple's product pages, which are seamless in this effect but also offer a quick escape toward a more condensed and straightforward itemization of product specifications.
 One of the crucial differences is that Apple's product showcases tend to give the impression of scrolling in place: the image and textual elements change while the border remains static.

 Likewise, when clicking on an option in the OMEN header, let's say "DESKTOP", I expect more information than a small image of the OMEN Obelisk and yet another button for more details: